Benjamin Genocchio

-Benjamin Genocchio (born 1969) is an Australian art critic and non-fiction writer.
-Since October 2019 he has been director-at-large for Shoshana Wayne in Los Angeles and New York.
+Benjamin Genocchio (born 1969) is an Australian art critic, editor, and non-fiction writer based in New York, United States.
+He is editor-in-chief of Incollect Magazine.

 He worked as an art critic for The New York Times, and then as editor-in-chief of Art+Auction magazine, Modern Painters magazine and the website "artinfo.com".
-He was director of the Armory Show until November 2017, when he was ousted following allegations of sexual harassment, which he denied.
+He was director of the Armory Show until November 2017, when he was let go following allegations of sexual harassment, which he denied.
 He was previously editor-in-chief of Artnet News, where he also faced accusations of sexual harassment.

+From October to December 2021, he was director-at-large for Shoshana Wayne Gallery in Los Angeles and New York City, until he became editor-in-chief at Incollect.